xinwenfu/GenCyber/Firewall/README.md

 Most of the computers behind the internal firewall cannot be reached by the bad guys directly although these computers can still use the Internet.
 The firewalls make it happen.

-There is another defense component called IDS, which refers to intrusion detection system.
+There is another defense component called **IDS**, which refers to intrusion detection system.
 The purpose of the IDS is collect network packets and messages, denoted network traffic.
 The IDS analyzes the network traffic for the abnormalities.
 That's called intrusion detection.